Girls Varsity Lacrosse

 The program competes as a Class B team in the WWNEPSLA.
 Our opponents include Canterbury School, Williston Northampton, Millbrook, Westover and Berkshire, to name a few.
 Practices and games focus on developing the basic fundamentals while instilling a college-style approach to fitness and strategy in all facets of the game.
 “Doing the little things well”, such as ground balls, draw controls, caused turnovers, and off-ball movement, is our mantra and a big point of emphasis in every practice.
 More importantly, the coaching staff is intentional with ingraining the values of teamwork, respect, hard work and having fun in everything that we do.

-Assistant CoachEmily Abelson is the Associate Director of College Counseling, Head Girls Soccer Coach, Assistant Girls Lacrosse Coach, an advisor, and a dorm parent in Bourne Hall.
+Assistant CoachEmily Gorman is the Associate Director of College Counseling, Head Girls Soccer Coach, Assistant Girls Lacrosse Coach, an advisor, and a dorm parent in Bourne Hall.
 Emily graduated from Emmanuel College with a Bachelor of Arts degree in psychology and earned a Master of Business Administration degree from The Kogod School of Business from American University in 2020.
 She was a member of the women’s soccer and lacrosse teams at Emmanuel.
 She has worked in the admissions offices of Emmanuel College, Syracuse University and Georgetown University.
 During the summer, she coaches middle school girls lacrosse with LC River, 3D Lacrosse.
 She lives on campus with her husband, Shane Gorman '10, is an avid runner, reader and loves cooking.